Mortezano1/Smart-Buliding-Modeling/README.md

 # Smart-Buliding-Modeling
-A net zero energy building with WT, PV, Battery and GSHP
+A net zero energy building with WT, PV, Battery and GSHP for two different cities